psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 Authorization servers

  1. shall adhere to [@I-D.ietf-oauth-security-topics]
- 1. shall support the authorization code grant described in [@!RFC6749]
+ 2. shall support the authorization code grant described in [@!RFC6749]
- 1. shall support client-authenticated pushed authorization requests according to [@I-D.ietf-oauth-par]
+ 3. shall support client-authenticated pushed authorization requests according to [@I-D.ietf-oauth-par]
- 1. shall NOT support authorization requests sent without [@I-D.lodderstedt-oauth-par] or authorization request parameters sent outside of the PAR request, except for `request_uri`
+ 4. shall NOT support authorization requests sent without [@I-D.lodderstedt-oauth-par] or authorization request parameters sent outside of the PAR request, except for `request_uri`
- 1. shall NOT support pushed authorization requests without client authentication
+ 5. shall NOT support pushed authorization requests without client authentication
- 1. shall support rich authorization requests according to [@I-D.ietf-oauth-rar]
+ 6. shall support rich authorization requests according to [@I-D.ietf-oauth-rar]
- 1. shall support confidential clients as defined in [@!RFC6749]
+ 7. shall support confidential clients as defined in [@!RFC6749]
- 1. shall support and sender-constraining of access tokens using Mutual TLS as described in [@!RFC8705]
+ 8. shall support and sender-constraining of access tokens using Mutual TLS as described in [@!RFC8705]
- 1. shall authenticate clients using one of the following methods:
+ 9.  shall authenticate clients using one of the following methods:
      1. Mutual TLS for OAuth Client Authentication as specified in section 2 of [@!RFC8705]
      2. `private_key_jwt` as specified in section 9 of [@!OpenID]
- 1. shall require PKCE [@!RFC7636] with `S256` as the code challenge method
+ 10. shall require PKCE [@!RFC7636] with `S256` as the code challenge method
- 1. shall only issue authorization codes, access tokens, and refresh tokens that are sender-constrained
+ 11. shall only issue authorization codes, access tokens, and refresh tokens that are sender-constrained
- 1. shall require the `redirect_uri` parameter in authorization requests and evaluate only this parameter to ensure authenticity and integrity of the redirect URI
+ 12. shall require the `redirect_uri` parameter in authorization requests and evaluate only this parameter to ensure authenticity and integrity of the redirect URI
+ 13. shall return an `iss` parameter in the authorization response containing the issuer URI as published in the respective OAuth metadata [@!RFC8414]
- 1. shall require that redirect URIs use the `https` scheme
+ 14. shall require that redirect URIs use the `https` scheme
- 1. shall verify, if possible, that the authorization code (section 1.3.1 of [@!RFC6749]) has not been previously used
+ 15. shall verify, if possible, that the authorization code (section 1.3.1 of [@!RFC6749]) has not been previously used
- 1. shall provide a means for resource servers to verify the validity, integrity, sender-constraining, scope (incl. `authorization_details`), expiration and revocation status of an access token, either by providing an introspection endpoint [@!RFC7662], by exposing signature verification keys, or by deployment-specific means.
+ 16. shall provide a means for resource servers to verify the validity, integrity, sender-constraining, scope (incl. `authorization_details`), expiration and revocation status of an access token, either by providing an introspection endpoint [@!RFC7662], by exposing signature verification keys, or by deployment-specific means.

 **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.